Favero ASSIOMA Review – Longterm Report

 SEPARATE SECTION: UNBOXING AND CONTENTS – read

-If you’ve just bought a pair and want some more detailed guidance on what’s in the box and what to do with it, then that is all (here) in the UNBOXING AND CONTENTS SECTION as a separate post.
+If you’ve just bought a pair and want more detailed guidance on what’s in the box and what to do with it, that is all (here) in the UNBOXING AND CONTENTS SECTION as a separate post.
 It’s not that interesting unless you already own the ASSIOMA.
-Even then the words ‘paint‘, ‘interesting‘, ‘watching‘ and ‘dry‘ seems to conjure up the need for a sentence to describe the Unboxing and Contents section.
+Even then, the words ‘paint,’ ‘interesting,’ ‘watching,’ and ‘dry‘ seem to conjure up the need for a sentence to describe the Unboxing and Contents section.

 INSTALLATION, CONFIGURATION & PAIRING

-In most cases, the installation is as simple as changing a normal pedal.
+The installation is as simple as changing a regular pedal in most cases.
 No proprietary tools or alignments are required (a large, standard Allen key/hex wrench is provided).
-No special manual calibration is required and there are no special tricks of the trade to pair the device.
+No special manual calibration is required, and there are no special tricks of the trade for pairing the device.

-Probably about 1% of you might have: head units that can’t set crank lengths; sports watches that can only accept single-channel Bluetooth power meter signals; or different length cranks on different bikes.
-For you (here) at the end of the UNBOXING SECTION are two sections that cover the unusual configuration and pairing issues.
+About 1% of you might have head units that can’t set crank lengths, sports watches that can only accept single-channel Bluetooth power meter signals or different-length cranks on other bikes.
+For you (here), at the end of the UNBOXING SECTION, two sections cover the unusual configuration and pairing issues.

-Changing between bikes will take less than 2 minutes and all that is left to do is the daily zero offset calibration on your cycling head unit.
+Changing between bikes will take less than 2 minutes; all left to do is the daily zero offset calibration on your cycling head unit.

 VERSIONS, SPECIFICATIONS, SPARES

-The ASSIOMA comes with a dual-sided power option (the ‘DUO’) and a single-sided power option (the ‘UNO’).
+The ASSIOMA has a dual-sided power option (the ‘DUO’) and a single-sided power option (the ‘UNO’).

-The UNO has one ‘blank’ pedal and one real PM pedal – it is NOT firmware upgradeable from a UNO to a DUO.
+The UNO has one ‘blank’ pedal and one actual PM pedal – it is NOT firmware upgradeable from a UNO to a DUO.

-The UNO can be upgraded to a DUO with the purchase of a new pedal at just over half the price of the DUO. ie upgrading later will probably cost you £/$/Eu100 more than just buying the DUO in the first place.
+The UNO can be upgraded to a DUO by purchasing a new pedal at just over half the price of the DUO.
+I.e. upgrading later will probably cost you £/$/Eu100 more than just buying the DUO in the first place.

-You could probably firmware DOWNGRADE your DUO to a UNO in some strange scenario that I can’t think of.
+You could probably firmware DOWNGRADE your DUO to a UNO in some strange scenario I can’t imagine.

 Many cyclists don’t care much about the specifications of pedals.
-Others do care about pedal specifications that include; weight, stack height, Q-factor/pedal centre, lean angle, and float angles of compatible cleats.
+Others care about pedal specifications, which include weight, stack height, Q-factor/pedal centre, lean angle, and float angles of compatible cleats.
 So here goes:

 WEIGHT